robillardstudio/teachings/story-of-color/color.md

-% The Story of Color
+% A Story of Color
 % Gaëtan Robillard, 2024.

 # Summary